Boutonniere deformity

-Boutonniere deformity is a deformed position of the fingers or toes, in which the joint nearest the knuckle (the proximal interphalangeal joint, or PIP) is permanently bent toward the palm while the farthest joint (the distal interphalangeal joint, or DIP) is bent back away (PIP flexion with DIP hyperextension).
-Causes include injury, inflammatory conditions like rheumatoid arthritis, psoriatic arthritis, and genetic conditions like Ehlers-Danlos syndrome.
+Boutonniere deformity is a deformed position of the fingers or toes, in which the joint nearest the knuckle (the proximal interphalangeal joint, or PIP) is permanently bent toward the palm while the furthest joint (the distal interphalangeal joint, or DIP) is bent back away (PIP flexion with DIP hyperextension).
+Causes include injury, inflammatory conditions like rheumatoid arthritis, psoriatic arthritis, and genetic conditions such as Ehlers–Danlos syndrome.

 Pathophysiology

 This flexion deformity of the proximal interphalangeal joint is due to interruption of the central slip of the extensor tendon such that the lateral slips separate and the head of the proximal phalanx pops through the gap like a finger through a button hole (thus the name, from French boutonnière "button hole").
 The distal joint is subsequently drawn into hyperextension because the two peripheral slips of the extensor tendon are stretched by the head of the proximal phalanx (note that the two peripheral slips are inserted into the distal phalanx, while the proximal slip is inserted into the middle phalanx).
 This deformity makes it difficult or impossible to extend the proximal interphalangeal joint.